Ashburton Aviation Museum: Collection

 The first aircraft obtained for the collection was a former RNZAF training Harvard purchased in 1978.
 The aircraft was initially stored in a farm shed while volunteers raised funds and worked on the construction of a hangar on a site at the Ashburton airfield.
 The hangar was opened in April 1991.
 While the museum has many military aircraft in its collection, it also presents a history of civil aviation in the Canterbury Region.

-The collection includes a former RNZAF Douglas Skyhawk, and the only British Aerospace Hawker Siddeley Harrier GR3 "Jump-jet" in the Southern Hemisphere.
+The collection includes the only British Aerospace Hawker Siddeley Harrier GR3 "Jump-jet" in the Southern Hemisphere, and a former RNZAF Douglas Skyhawk.
+This aircraft is on loan and as of 2024 was owned by the US Airforce.
+It was the only aircraft in the collection not owned by the museum.

 Another aircraft in the collection is a de Havilland Vampire that recorded only a few flying hours with the RNZAF.
 It was recovered from a children's playground at the Cave Tavern and was restored over several years.
 The museum is also home to the Southern DC3 Trust's historic Douglas DC-3 airliner ZK-AMY, retired in 2014.
 The museum collection also includes many model aircraft.

 The museum had 4500 adults and 3300 children visit during the year April 2022 to March 2023.